Rebbachisauridae: Taxonomy

 In 1990 sauropod specialist Jack McIntosh included the first known rebbachisaurid genus, the giant North African sauropod Rebbachisaurus, in the family Diplodocidae, subfamily Dicraeosaurinae, on the basis of skeletal details.
 With the discovery in subsequent years of a number of additional genera, it was realised that Rebbachisaurus and its relatives constituted a distinct group of dinosaurs.
-In 1997 the Argentine paleontologist José Bonaparte described the family Rebbachisauridae, and in 2011 Whitlock defined two new subfamilies within the group: Nigersaurinae and Limaysaurinae.
+In 1999, the Argentine paleontologist José Bonaparte described the family Rebbachisauridae; in 2011, Whitlock defined two new subfamilies within the group: Nigersaurinae and Limaysaurinae.

 Khebbashia is a clade within Rebbachisauridae.
 Members of Khebbashia were medium-sized sauropods from the early Cretaceous period of South America, Africa and Europe.

 The name "Khebbashia" is derived from "Khebbash" or "Khebbache", a Moroccan tribe that inhabited the region where the first rebbachisaurid specimen was found in North Africa.
 Khebbashia is defined as the least inclusive clade including Limaysaurus tessonei, Nigersaurus taqueti, and Rebbachisaurus garasbae.
 It therefore includes the rebbachisaurid subfamilies Rebbachisaurinae and Limaysaurinae, to the exclusion of more basal forms.

 Rebbachisaurinae is a subfamily which is within both Rebbachisauridae and Khebbashia, defined to include Rebbachisaurus garasbae and exclude Limaysaurus tessonei, which belongs to its own subfamily, Limaysaurinae.
-It was first proposed as a rank by Jose Bonaparte in 1995, to include Rebbachisaurus.
-Some phylogenies however, include Rebbachisaurus in a clade with Limaysaurus, and thus the subfamily was not used.
+Some phylogenies however, include Rebbachisaurus in a clade with Limaysaurus, and thus the subfamily name was not used.
 In 2015, a phylogenetic analysis was conducted, and it found Rebbachisaurus instead to be closer to Nigersaurus and related genera than Limaysaurus, and thus was used to replace Nigersaurinae as Rebbachisaurinae is the older term and is named after the genus used for the formation of the family Rebbachisauridae.
 The 2015 cladogram of Fanti et al. is shown below.